LGN520/farreach-public/docs/netreach-voting-v2.md

 - Design features
 	+ Parameter-free decision
 	+ Data-plane-based value update
-	+ Control-plane-based non-blocking cache population (conservative query and version-aware query for read-after-write consistency)
+	+ TODO: Control-plane-based non-blocking cache population (conservative query and version-aware query for read-after-write consistency)
-	+ Crash-consistent backup
+	+ TODO: Crash-consistent backup
-	+ Others: switch-driven consistent hashing, CBF-based fast path, range query support, distributed extension
+	+ Others
+		* TODO: switch-driven consistent hashing
+		* CBF-based fast path
+		* TODO: Range query support
+		* TODO: Variable-length key-value
+		* TODO: Distributed extension
 - NOTES
 	+ We can use seq=0 to mark not latest in server, why not we use seq=0 to mark not latest in switch?
 		* If we use seq reg to mark islatest, use deleted reg to mark isdeleted, then they have data dependency for GETRES_NEXIST, which